 The new Dragon Dictation app for the iPhone is incredibly impressive.
 It even understands my strange foreign accent.
 You want proof?
 Well here it is.
 This post was dictated

-"As hard as it is to believe, bankers who are living on the Upper East Side making $2 or $3 million a year have set up a life for themselves in which they are also at zero at the end of the year with credit cards and mortgage bills that are inescapable," said Holly Peterson, the author of an Upper East Side novel of manners, The Manny, and the daughter of Peter G. Peterson, a founder of the equity firm the Blackstone Group.
+These two pieces of minor-key music memorabilia were retrieved from the stage of San Francisco's Great American Music Hall after a Tindersticks gig on 15 March."As hard as it is to believe, bankers who are living on the Upper East Side making $2 or $3 million a year have set up a life for themselves in which they are also at zero at the end of the year with credit cards and mortgage bills that are inescapable," said Holly Peterson, the author of an Upper East Side novel of manners, The Manny, and the daughter of Peter G. Peterson, a founder of the equity firm the Blackstone Group.
 "Five hundred thousand dollars means taking their kids out of private school and selling their home in a fire sale."Apparently rich bankers also spend lots of money on designer clothes, big houses, and fancy cars.
 I mean, they're practically broke but for their stock options, property portfolios, and other valuable assets.
 And it's not like they caused the current financial shitstorm, is it?

 Stone cold: The recession isn't bothering Rolling Stone founder Jann Wenner, at least in his personal life.
 He's busy skiing at his multi-million dollar home in Sun Valley, Idaho on his annual prolonged winter ski holiday.
 But that doesn't mean the minions at Wenner Media are being spared.
 About 10 people were axed so far this week, including the head of production, Lou Terracciano, hired only six months ago, and more are expected to go today, insiders are saying.
 Men's Journal is expected to be particularly hard-hit.And then there's this article in the Telegraph on the financial problems faced by billionaire publisher and businessman Anthony O'Reilly.
 After outlining "the parlous state of the Independent, the flagship newspaper, which is losing between £12 million and £14 million a year," the normally business-friendly Torygraph dares to point out that: